awitwicki/MMM-BME280/README.md

 `sudo chmod +x modules/MMM-BME280/bme.sh`.
 3. Script should print sensor values like this
 `24.7 38.3 996.6` - that means `temperature humidity pressure`
+4. If script prints `OSError: [Errno 121] Remote I/O error` then You are using wrong I2C address.
+Try to run `i2cdetect -y 1` console command to find out your device address.

 ### Thanks